tttppp/ragl/rules.md

 ## 2.1 New signups

-2.1.1 New players have until February 27th 23:59 UTC+0 to send the registration info.
+2.1.1 New players have until September 25th 23:59 UTC+0 to send the registration info.

 2.1.2 Registration takes place through Discord (https://discord.me/openra, the primary channel of communication; use #ragl or send a private message to @netnazgul), email (OpenRA.RAGL@Gmail.com) or in a relevant forum thread.